Introduction to optimization methods for training SciML models: Empirical risk minimization and the finite sum minimization problem

 The ERM objective then becomes

-This function is smooth and (strictly) \emph{convex}, and therefore its minimization admits a unique minimizer.
+This function is smooth and \emph{convex} (strictly, cf.~Definition \ref{def:convex}, if the features are linearly independent and strongly, cf.~Definition \ref{def:strongly_convex}, if an $L^2$ regularization term is added).
+Therefore, its minimization admits a unique minimum (and a unique minimizer in the strictly and strongly convex cases).
 The practical difficulty of minimizing~$\widehat{R}_m$ depends predominantly on the geometry of the data.
 If the data are well-conditioned and the classes are separable, convergence is fast.
 If, on the other hand, the samples are nearly collinear or the classes overlap, the optimization problem becomes more challenging.
+An example of implementing~\eqref{eq:ERM_1} in Python can be found in Code snippet \ref{lst:logistic_loss}.

 \paragraph{Deep neural network (nonlinear model)} If the data are not linearly separable, linear models may be insufficient to capture the underlying structure.
 In such cases, DNNs provide flexible nonlinear alternatives capable of learning complex nonlinear relationships and feature interactions present in the data.